Sophia Dodson1

 Lt.-Col. Kendal Josiah William Coghill was born on 21 August 1832.1 He was the son of Vice-Admiral Sir Josiah Coghill, 3rd Bt. and Anna Maria Bushe.2 He died on 16 July 1919 at age 86.1

-He gained the rank of Lieutenant-Colonel in the service of the 19th Hussars.1 He held the office of Justice of the Peace (J.P.) for County Cork.1 He was invested as a Companion, Order of the Bath (C.B.) in 1882.1
+He gained the rank of Lieutenant-Colonel in the 19th Hussars.1 He held the office of Justice of the Peace (J.P.) for County Cork.1 He was appointed Companion, Order of the Bath (C.B.) in 1882.1

 Citations